 - Star Wars: Kenobi: Minor character Doc Mell, the physician of the Pika Oasis, is a Mon Calamari.
 Like a traditional Frontier Doctor, he and his son have left an easy life for a much harder one, in this case because they're members of an aquatic species on a desert planet.
 They wear special cowls that keep their skin moist.

 - In Time Enough for Love, Lazarus Long is living on a frontier planet and has mildly unpleasant dealings with the alcoholic (and only) doctor on the planet.

-- Parodied in a series of Armstrong And Miller sketches.
+- Parodied in a series of The Armstrong and Miller Show sketches.
 "I work in Botswana, saving lives.
 Do YOU?"

 - Doc Cochran of Deadwood.
 Man's got an extremely curmudgeonly disposition, and a glare that'd spook the eyebrows off a Mentat, but he's a compassionate soul tryin' to hold onto some fuckin' humanity in that godforsaken camp.
 If people'd listen to him more often, he might actually be able to do his job.
 He's also got a boatload of psychological trauma from his time in the Civil War, so the man's altogether a whole barrel o' laughs.

 - More of a post-apocalyptic Scavenger World than the frontier, but Defiance has Doc Yewll, who responds to having a patient threaten her with her own force-scalpel by threatening to throw them out in the street.